 So, the real calculation to compute whether an asset is at risk looks like this:

 (fair market value) – (secured debt) – (exemption) – (costs of administration including costs of sale) = equity for creditors

-Or, you can look at it a different way: you don’t need to even use an exemption unless fair market value, less debt, less costs of administration yields a positive number.
+Or, you can look at it a different way: you don’t need to even use an exemption when fair market value, less debt, less costs of administration yields a negative number.
 Only when there is a positive number might there be some benefit to creditors in liquidating the asset.

 To restate the obvious, there are no costs of sale for cash in the bank, but serious costs of sale to sell used car or business inventory.
 If you have to choose where to apply exemption among different kinds of assets, protect the assets with little or no cost to administer, and leave unprotected items with difficult liquidity or doubtful value.